-Thus you might geometrically interpret Spec $A/I \to \operatorname{Spec} A$ as "shaving off any fuzz concentrated in V(t).
+Thus you might geometrically interpret Spec $A/I \to Spec A$ as "shaving off any fuzz supported in V(t)".
 In the Noetherian case, this can be interpreted as removing those associated points in V(t).
 This is intended to be vague, and you should think about how to make it precise only if you want to.